dodokek/Hash-Table/README.md

 ## Part 1.
 Choosing the best hash function

-In this part we will inspect 6 hash functions.
-The main evaluation parameter will be amount of collisions.
+In this part we will *inspect 7 hash functions*.
+The main evaluation parameter will be *amount of collisions*.

 The **more** collisions we have - the **slower** searching and adding new members will get.
 That's why this part is really important.

-Each time I will load ~15 000 words into the Hash Table.
+Each time I will load ~14 000 unique words into the Hash Table.
+Size of the table is set to 1000.

+With *python library matplotlib* I will draw graphs to see how much collisions we get.

 ### Return 1 Hash